konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 You can see some ngnix instances that are used to validate all the dns names you required into your certificates (for nodes and services).

-After some times your cluster should be running :
+After some times your cluster should be running:

 ```console
 kubectl get pods -n nifikop